spiral-project/blog/content/daybed/daybed-revival.rst

 We failed to hide these concepts in the API and ended up with an API that was too complex to be useful.
-One would need to think about the users for an instance of daybed, groups for the users and so on.
+One would need to think about the users for an instance of Daybed, groups for the users and so on.

 Don't get me wrong, users, groups and policies are pretty useful and valid concepts, but exposing them to the consumer of the API just happened to make